erikbatista42/INT-1.3-AND-INT-2.3-Spring-Intensive/Proposals/senior-proposal.md

 **Why do you want to meet this objective?
 How will it improve your project?**
 The Awards page where I have videos showing off my product presentations.

+## Objective 4: ... say your objective to accomplish here …
+**Why do you want to meet this objective?
+How will it improve your project?**
+The Articles page where I show off my articles.

 **How will you demonstrate completion of your objective?**
 I will have a link to the website and the person reviewing my project will be able to see the changes I've made.